styleguidist/react-styleguidist/docs/Configuration.md

 Type: `Function`, optional

-Function that allows you to add endpoints to the underlying `express` server:
+Function that allows you to add endpoints to the underlying Express server:

 ```javascript
 module.exports = {